 Charitable giving for high income earners

 High income earners looking to reduce tax may also want to consider charitable giving.
-When charitable donations are made through Gift Aid, charities can reclaim the basic rate of tax you’ve already paid on your donation.
+When you make a charitable donation through Gift Aid, the charity reclaims the basic rate of tax you’ve already paid.
 This means that a £100 donation is effectively worth £125 to the charity.
 In addition, if you are a higher-rate taxpayer, you can claim back the difference between the higher rate and basic rate tax on the value of your donation.
 This means that a 40% taxpayer can claim back £25 for every £100 they donate.

 The answer – seek expert advice

-Of course, when it comes to reducing tax liabilities, nothing beats speaking to an expert.
-An expert will be able to assess your situation and help you develop a comprehensive plan designed to minimise the amount of tax you pay, taking into account Income Tax, Capital Gains Tax, and Inheritance Tax.
+Of course, when it comes to tax planning for high earners, nothing beats speaking to an expert.
+They can assess your situation and help you develop a comprehensive, tax-efficient financial plan designed to help minimise the amount of tax you pay, taking into account Income Tax, Capital Gains Tax, and Inheritance Tax.

 At Bowmore Financial Planning, we have years of experience helping high income earners develop strategies to mitigate their tax positions.
 We can help you understand tax changes, uncover tax savings, capitalise on pension allowances, take steps to protect your assets from IHT, and more.

-To find out more about how we can help you reduce your tax liabilities as a high income earner, contact us here or call us on 01275 462 469.
+To find out more about how we can help you reduce your tax liabilities as a high earner, get in touch.

 - Bowmore Financial Planning Ltd is authorised and regulated by the Financial Conduct Authority